AngryFalcon89/AngryFalcon89/README.md

 - 👋 Hi, I’m @Ahmad Bilal Zaidi
 - 👀 I’m interested in collaborating and learning new tech stacks
-- 🌱 I’m currently learning Android Development and Web Development
+- 🌱 Completed my Btech in Computer Engineerring
-- 📫 How to reach me gl9641@myamu.ac.in
+- 📫 How to reach me ahmadbilal.199822@gmail.com

 <!---
 AngryFalcon89/AngryFalcon89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.